UKHomeOffice/docker-sonar-scanner/README.md

 ### Usage

-Insert the snippet below after your build step in your .drone.yml
+Insert the snippet below after your build step in your .drone.yml, and copy the sonar-project.properties to your project and fill out the missing bits.

 ```
   sonar-scanner: